 GR 101, 102 (3) (3) Elementary German.
+An

-An introduction to German.
+introduction to German.
 Essentials of the language.
-Training in the four skills of listening, speaking, reading,
+Training in the four skills of listening, speaking, reading, and writing in the German language.
+May not be taken by native speakers.

 GR 201 (3) Intermediate German.
 Prerequisites: GR 101, 102 or equivalent.
 Review of essentials.
 Reading of appropriate texts and analysis and discussion emphasizing content and grammar.
-Conducted mainly in German.
+Conducted mainly development during the early childhood, middle childhood and adolescent years; and (2) cultural and ecological influences on the developing child such as the family, the school, and the peer group.
+Particular emphasis will be placed on the role of learning throughout the developmental process. in German.
 May not be taken by native speakers.
-May be used to satisfy 3rd or 4th semester departmental requirement.
+Maybe used to satisfy 3rd or 4th semester departmental requirement.
+(F, S, Sum)